Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Proof of the Corollaries

-\begin{proof}[Proof of \ref{bounded.lcy.mfs.thm}] Canonical bundle formula implies that there exist divisors $B_Y, M_Y$ on $Y$ such that $K_Y+B_Y+M_Y \sim_{\mathbb{Q}} 0$.
-By Theorem \ref{birk.thm} the pair $(Y, B_Y+M_Y)$ has $\delta$-klt singularities for a given $\delta$ that can be determined as a function of $\epsilon$.
-Then, it follows from Theorem \ref{bab.thm} that the bases of the Mori fibre spaces contained in $\mathfrak{D}$ are bounded in this case and Theorem \ref{bounded.bases} concludes the proof. \end{proof}
+\begin{proof}[Proof of \ref{bounded.lcy.mfs.thm}] The canonical bundle formula and Theorem~\ref{birk.thm} imply that there exist a positive real number $\delta=\delta(n, I) >0$ an effective divisor $\Gamma_Z$ on $Z$ such that $(Z, \Gamma_Z)$ is a $\delta$-klt Calabi--Yau pair.
+As $-K_Z$ is big, Theorem \ref{bab.thm} implies that $Z$ belongs to a bounded family.
+Finally, Theorem \ref{bounded.bases} concludes the proof. \end{proof}

-\begin{proof}[Proof of \ref{picard}] The result on the effective non-vanishing of $|m(K_X+\Delta)|$ follows from birational invariance of $h^0(\mathcal{O}_X(m(K_X+\Delta)))$ in the Calabi-Yau case and noetherian descent, after applying Theorem \ref{main}.

-In the second part of the proof of Theorem \ref{main}, we have shown that any of the $(X, \Delta)$ is isomorphic in codimension one to one of the fibers of a pair $(Z, D) \to T$ over a finite type base $T$.
-Moreover, we can assume that these fibres of the family are $\mathbb{Q}$-factorial, as we can always pass to a small $\mathbb{Q}$-factorialization of $X$ before applying Theorem \ref{structure}.
-By substituting $T$ with the closure of the set of points $t \in T$ above which are the fibers birational isomorphic to the pairs $(X, \Delta)$, we can then assume that these fibers are also Zariski dense.
-In view of these observations, it is enough to show that the Picard ranks of the fibers of $(Z, D) \to T$ are bounded.